A Moravian Music Weekend Event

 Celebrating America 250

-Concert / Service – Sunday 3:00pm
+Psalm of Joy Concert / Service – Sunday 3:00pm (1 hour)

 Raleigh Moravian Church

-Choir and Band program.
+Participate in the Choir or Band program.

 Child care provided during rehearsals and concert.